snowplow-incubator/snowplow-micro-examples/README.md

 ## 2. Github Actions
 Inside the `.github/workflows/` directory you can find the `.yml` files we use to test this exaple app with Micro and Nightwatch/Cypress.
-A general workflow file would definitely use the [Snowplow Micro](https://github.com/snowplow-incubator/snowplow-micro) step, which for our example is:
+A general workflow file would definitely use the [Snowplow Micro][snowplow-micro-docs] step, which for our example is:

 ```
 - name: Start Micro